LuckystarLiu/yelp-review-recommendation/yelp_dataset_challenge_academic_dataset/README.md

-This folder is a placeholder for the yelp data set which are too large to be placed here.
+This folder is a placeholder for the yelp data set which is too large to be placed here.
 So you have to download the data set from [here](https://www.yelp.com/dataset_challenge) and extract them in this folder.